w33ladalah/google-place-scraper/README.md

 # Google Place Scraper

-This simple desktop application to scrape Google Place or Business from Google Maps using Puppeteer and Electron.
+This is a simple desktop application to scrape Google Place or Business from Google Maps using Puppeteer and Electron.